koakekuna/css-grid/readme.md

 # CSS Grid

 Hello!
 This repo is for tracking and documenting the lessons from Wes Bos's CSS Grid course.
-I plan to also include summaries of lessons learned after each topic.
+I also include summaries of lessons learned after each topic.

-Be sure to checkout and bookmark the CSS Tricks [article](https://css-tricks.com/snippets/css/complete-guide-grid/) for more info
+Also checkout and bookmark the CSS Tricks [article](https://css-tricks.com/snippets/css/complete-guide-grid/) for a thorough explanation of all grid concepts

 ## Lesson 3 - CSS Grid Fundamentals